The Cost of Legibility

 Claude Shannon taught us that this is entropy: how many bits does it take to describe the thing?
 Can it be compressed?

 A wild forest is incompressible.
-Every tree a different position, species, age.
-You’d have to specify each one individually.
+Every tree a different position, species, age: you’d have to specify each one individually.
 “The map is not the territory.”
 A thing is complex when the shortest program that reproduces it is almost as long as the thing.1

-Let’s describe a scientific forest: “Plant oak trees in rows, three meters apart, for two hundred hectares.”
-You’ve described the whole system in a tweet.
+But now let’s describe a scientific forest: “Plant oak trees in rows, three meters apart, for two hundred hectares.”
+There it is, you’ve described the whole system in a tweet.
 Low complexity.
 High legibility.
+And dead within a lifetime.

 So when you flatten a system, the complexity has to go somewhere.